toseth97/spersis/README.md

 -   Then you can run "npm run build" to build the project for production.

--   Made with love from someone anonymous in Nigeria.
+-   Made with love by Tobiloba Lawal